facebookresearch/accentor/README.md

 **Preparation**

+* Dependencies: ParlAI ([af12799a](https://github.com/facebookresearch/ParlAI/commit/af12799a4c2b5706a2b26b2d2bd169579fcd9ce8)) and Transformers (2.11.0)

-Run the following commands to prepare the data for model training and the off-the-shelf models (i.e., a task-oriented dialogue model and a chit-chat model) for Arranger and Rewriter.
+* Run the following commands to prepare the data for model training and the off-the-shelf models (i.e., a task-oriented dialogue model and a chit-chat model) for Arranger and Rewriter.

 ```
 cp -r ../v1.0/accentor-sgd .